hayaa123/code301/python/graph/README.md

 get_neighbors -> return all the values for a spicific key in the graph inner dictionary

 size -> return the length of the graph inner dictionary

+breadth_first -> iterate over every node and make sure that it exist in the result

 **Efficiency**